christianotieno/catalogue-of-statistics/README.md

 yarn build
 ```

-Builds the app for production to the `build` folder.
+The command builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+The build's minified and the filenames include the hashes.
 Your app is ready to be deployed!

 |  APP NAME | BUILD STATUS: |